Fair Oaks Cemetery

 - Helpful friendly staff to assist you

-Walk thru gates open: 7:30am close dusk or & 7:30pm depending on the time of the year
+Walk / Drive thru gates open: 7:30am close: dusk or at 7:30pm depending on the time of the year

 Fair Oaks Cemetery was founded on October 21, 1902, on 1/2 acre of land in Fair Oaks, CA. The cemetery facilities now cover 12 acres, and we perform approximately 200 burials each year.